ApenasGabs/BinarySearchTree/README.md

 $ npm i

 # Run the project

 $ npm run js
+# to run the JavaScript version

 $ npm run ts
+# to run the TypeScript version

+# to run the GoLang version
 $ npm run go

 # The server will initialize in the <http://localhost:3000>